 Once the last surviving borrower dies, sells your home, or no longer resides there as the primary residence, you or your estate is responsible for repayment of the money you received from the reverse mortgage, plus interest and other fees.
 Any remaining equity belongs to either you or your heirs.
 A “non-recourse” clause prevents either you or your estate from being responsible for more than the value of your home when the loan is repaid.
 If the ending loan balance exceeds the home's value, the estate (heirs) can sign a deed in lieu of foreclosure releasing the property or, pay 95% of the home's appraised value, less customary closing costs & real estate commissions.

 9. Should I Use An Estate Planning Service To Find A Reverse Mortgage?

 HUD advises against using any service that charges a fee (except required HECM counseling) or any service that requests a lender referral fee to obtain a reverse mortgage.
 HUD provides this information free of charge and can direct you to HUD-approved housing agencies that offer approved reverse mortgage counseling or additional services that are free or have a minimal cost.

 There is typically a reverse mortgage (HECM) counseling fee of up to $125.
 If the borrower cannot afford this fee, some counseling agencies will waive the fee for qualified applicants.
 You can find a HUD-approved housing counseling agency near you by calling 1-800-569-4287 toll free.

 10. How Do I Receive My Payments?

-Reverse mortgage payments can be received in one of five ways:
+For adjustable interest rate reverse mortgages, your payments can be received in one of five ways: